 No interference of religious dogmas

-Sri Lanka’s administration is primarily controlled by the central government, with limited functions devolved to provincial councils established in 1987 and local authorities.
+Sri Lanka’s administration is primarily controlled by the central government – that is, the Cabinet of Ministers headed by the executive president – with only limited functions devolved to local authorities and provincial councils established in 1987.

 Basic administration